servirtium/README/starting-a-new-implementation.md

 And the URLs you're trying to hit is `http://climatedataapi.worldbank.org/climateweb/rest/v1/country/annualavg/pr/{fromCCYY}/{toCCYY}/{countryISO}.xml`.

-Note that there is nothing of Servirtium in this step - this is just creation of a test harness in your language's preferred test runner (and following best practices including separation of prod code and test code).
+Note that there is nothing of "Servirtium" in this step - this is just creation of a test harness in your language's preferred test runner (and following best practices including separation of prod code and test code, and a build script if necessary).

 <img src="https://raw.github.com/servirtium/README/master/1.svg?sanitize=true">

-## 2. Implement the "playback" for the same test cases
+## 2. Implement a rudimentary "playback" for the same test cases

 [See PlaybackClimateApiTests.java](https://github.com/servirtium/demo-java-climate-tck/blob/master/src/test/java/com/paulhammant/climatedata/PlaybackClimateApiTests.java) and the mocks that it uses for playback [in here](https://github.com/servirtium/demo-java-climate-tck/tree/master/src/test/mocks).
 In the Java version PlaybackClimateApiTests is a subclass of ClimateApiTests, but you may want to achieve the same thing in a different way.
 This creates your fledgeling Servirtium.